tehnanmanna/ROS2-Basics/README.md

 * rclcpp::SensorDataQoS
 * rclcpp::ServicesQoS

-ROS 2 Dashing API changes [link](https://index.ros.org//doc/ros2/Releases/Release-Dashing-Diademata/#rclcpp)
+ROS 2 Foxy API changes [link](https://docs.ros.org/en/foxy/Releases/Release-Foxy-Fitzroy.html)

 If you have no idea what depth to use and don’t care right now (maybe just prototyping), then we recommend using 10, as that was the default before and should preserve existing behavior.